tnzk/Raphael-Radar/README.markdown

 LAST UPDATED: 2010-03-07

-Whats is this?
+What is this?
 --------------

 Raphael Radar is a JavaScript library to draw a controlable radar chart using Raphael.js, a JavaScript library to draw SVG.

-A radar chart is also known as web chart, spider chart.
-This chart gives you a method to make multivariable data easy to see.
-Many web sites use the chart to display complex datas coolly.
+A radar chart is also known as a web chart or a spider chart.
+This chart gives you a method to make multiple variables easy to see.
+This will provide a way to show complex data in simple manner.

 This library gives you a way to show the radar chart with SVG and to realize a cool UI selecting complex parameters.